I love the grassy, sweet taste of artichokes—the bud of a flower in the thistle family. But when I first started cooking, artichokes intimidated me.

 I finally confronted my artichoke phobia when I got my first restaurant job.
 I needed to learn how to prep and cook artichokes—and fast.
 Needless to say, I served plenty of creamy artichoke soup in those early days as I was figuring out how to cook these delicate spring vegetables.
 I finally know how, and there really is nothing to it.
 I promise.

-Here are my foolproof steps for preparing and trimming an artichoke, plus my favorite recipes for cooking them—grilled, braised and stuffed.
+Here are my foolproof steps for preparing and trimming an artichoke, plus my favorite recipes for cooking them—grilled, steamed and stuffed.

 1. Using a sharp knife, trim the top 1/2 inch off of the artichoke.